henesy/blog/content/runez/index.md

 # The Runez Compression Algorithms

 In January of 2020 I set about writing a pair of naïve, lossless, compression algorithms inspired by a series of conversations over coffee with a good friend.

 These algorithms are very naïve, but simple structurally and to that end I will attempt to convey the implementation.

 There are two algorithms, [runez](https://github.com/henesy/runez) and [runez2](https://github.com/henesy/runez2).

-The runez2 algorithm is a strictly superior successor $$^ \dagger$$ to runez with the primary improvement being that there is no unique character limit, which will be explained later.
+The runez2 algorithm is a strictly superior successor {{< math.inline >}} \(^ \dagger\) {{< /math.inline >}} to runez with the primary improvement being that there is no unique character limit, which will be explained later.

 The name 'runez' is inspired by the fact that this algorithm attempts to compress utf-8 characters, or, runes.
 The 'z' implies the compression and looks cool ☺.

 The standard archive suffix for runez is `.rz` and `.rz2` for runez2.

 ## Usage

 The best exposition is one you can play with yourself, presuming you have [go](https://golang.org) installed, you can play with the runez algorithms as follows using the [mac.txt](https://github.com/henesy/runez2/blob/master/mac.txt) file found in the [runez2 repository](https://github.com/henesy/runez2).

 The [plan9port](https://github.com/9fans/plan9port) [wc(1)](https://9fans.github.io/plan9port/man/man1/wc.html) is used as it supports the counting of valid utf-8 characters.
 The plan9port `wc` command is called explicitly using the plan9port `9` program to circumvent the standard `$PATH` calling convention.

 The runez family tools operate using standard input and standard output and compress by default.

 The runez family algorithms assume that they can read the entirety of their input file into memory.

 ```shell
 $ runez -h